Resident Evil Requiem's 6M Sales Spark Saudi Investment Surge as Capcom Celebrates 30 Years

 Record-Breaking Launch and Ongoing Support

 Capcom announced today that Resident Evil Requiem has sold 6 million copies worldwide, making it the fastest-selling game in the iconic survival horror franchise's 30-year history.
 The milestone eclipses the previous record of 5 million copies sold in the launch week, which was already a franchise best.
 The company credited a combination of aggressive marketing and the game's flexible difficulty options, which allow both newcomers and veterans to tailor their experience without compromising the core horror atmosphere.
-But the momentum doesn't stop at launch; Capcom confirmed that a new story expansion is in development, alongside a photo mode and a mystery minigame, ensuring players have plenty of reasons to return to the nightmare.
+The game's innovative adaptive difficulty system, which automatically adjusts challenges based on playstyle, has been praised by both critics and the gaming community.

 Saudi Arabia's Growing Stake in Capcom